emb-riscv/specs-markdown/improvements-upon-privileged.md

 ## Improvements upon RISC-V privileged

-The main 'pain-point" with the current RISC-V privileged specs is the mechanism to handle interrupts, which is not suitable for real-time, low power, bare metal applications.
+The main 'pain-point' with the current RISC-V privileged specs is the mechanism to handle interrupts, which is not suitable for real-time, low power, bare-metal embedded applications.

 The following issues were identified: